-I have picked 3 astonishing things that happen when you give up alcohol.
-Why these three?
-Because, these are the three main benefits I found as a result reducing my alcohol intake.
-In my previous post I discussed 10 tips for reducing alcohol intake and right off the cusp of that post, I thought these 3 astonishing things that happen when you give up alcohol would be the most appropriate.
+In another post I discussed 10 tips for reducing alcohol intake and right off the cusp of that post, I thought these 3 astonishing things that happen when you give up alcohol would be the most appropriate.
 So here we go with number 1.

 You will sleep better

-You probably always heard that a night cap will help you nod off much quicker, and this can be true, in today’s culture people often have a so called ‘night cap’.
-But have you noticed that soon after you nod-off you are turning and twisting in bed, you can feel hot and then too cold and feel somehow disturbed in sleep.
-This is the true effects of alcohol on your sleep.
+You probably always heard that a nightcap will help you nod off much quicker, and this can be true, in today’s culture people often have a so-called ‘night cap’.
+But have you noticed that soon after you nod off you are turning and twisting in bed, you can feel hot and then too cold and feel somehow disturbed in sleep?
+These are the true effects of alcohol on your sleep.

 You will get closer to that beach body you always wanted